Vettaikaaran (2009 film): Development

-During the filming of Kuruvi, directed by S. Dharani, B. Babusivan served as one of his assistant directors in the film and wrote the dialogues.
+During the filming of Kuruvi, B. Babusivan served as one of his assistant directors in the film and wrote the dialogues.
 Sivan was later prompted to begin his maiden directorial venture with Vijay in the lead role.
-He was eventually chosen as the director for the next feature film to be produced AVM Productions.
-The project was originally titled as Police Ravi but in August 2008 it was re-titled as Vettaikkaaran, taken from the Vettaikaaran (1964 film) starring M. G. Ramachandran.
+He was eventually chosen as the director for the next feature film to be produced by AVM Productions.
+The project was originally titled as Police Ravi but in August 2008 it was re-titled as Vettaikkaaran, taken from the 1964 film of the same name starring M. G. Ramachandran.

 Vettaikaran was formally launched the next month.
 The film's director Babusivan, producers M. Balasubramaniam and B. Gurunath Meyyappan, Vijay and his wife, Vijay Antony, S. A. Chandrasekhar and director Dharani were present at the film's inauguration.

 Casting

-Commercial directors Perarasu and Hari were mentioned, but AVM Productions chose B. Babusivan to be the director of the film.

-Anushka waa selected as lead female role opposite to Vijay for the very first time.
+Perarasu and Hari were mentioned for the project, but AVM Productions chose B. Babusivan as the director of the film.
+Anushka Shetty was selected as lead female role opposite to Vijay for the first time.
 Cinematographer Gopinath was chosen to be the lead cameraman in the film after Ravi Varman was dropped from the film.
 V. T. Vijayan was signed as the film's editor.

 Filming

 Vijay experimented with his look in two songs.
 In "Karigalan", the left half of his body is a man where the right half is a female.
-The song is also notable for featuring Vijay without a moustache in his career as of date.
+The song is also notable for featuring Vijay without a moustache in his career for the first time; Vijay would eventually portray a full clean-shaven character in The Greatest of All Time (2024).
 The look in Karigalan was suggested by Dinesh after he watched Aamir Khan in a Tata Sky advertisement.
 In "Oru Chinna Thamarai", Vijay sports a long hair wig.
 Regarding his long hair look, Vijay reveals that he "always wanted to" try long hair.

 Soundtrack

 Soundtrack was composed by Vijay Antony and met with a positive response.
+The song "Naan Adicha" was partially copied from the Marathi song "Ye Go Ye Ye Maina" from the film Jatra, composed by Ajay-Atul.